Maple Sugaring Activities in Connecticut Last Updated 2/19

 Live demonstrations of sap boilling along with live music, pancakes, cooking demonstrations.
 A fun filled day out with the family.

 Institute for American Indian Studies, Washington, March 9

 This festival celebrates the gift of maple sugar with demonstrations on the traditional technique of collecting sap and boiling it down into syrup; enjoy pancakes, coffee and orange juice while learning about the importance of maple syrup to local Native American cultures.

 Maple Sugar Festival Weekend

 Visit the little red sugarhouse on Heckscher Farm and observe firsthand how sap is turned into sweet maple syrup.
-See how trees are tapped and sap is collected, make a maple-themed craft, go on a scavenger hunt, have your face painted and more!
+See how trees are tapped and sap is collected, make a maple-themed craft, have your face painted and more!

 Maple Sugar Madness

 Welles Shipman Ward House, South Glastonbury, March 17